Good-Enough LLM Obfuscation (GELO): Conclusion and Future Work

 \section{Conclusion and Future Work}

 We presented GELO, a ``good-enough'' privacy layer for LLM inference on untrusted accelerators.
 GELO keeps sensitive activations inside a TEE while offloading the dominant linear projections in attention (notably the $Q/K/V$ GEMMs; and $O$ in our functional-equality test).
 The TEE applies fresh, per-batch left mixing $U = A H$ before offload and unmixes on return, guaranteeing exact correctness in exact arithmetic and near-identical outputs in low precision.
-In our prototype on Llama~2 7B, GELO preserves functional behavior (e.g., $\ge$98.8\% top-1 token equality in bfloat16) while adding about $20$--$30\%$ end-to-end latency overhead at typical batch sizes in our synthetic offload microbenchmark, with most time dominated by communication rather than mixing.
+In our prototype on Llama~2 7B, GELO preserves functional behavior (e.g., $\ge$98.8\% top-1 token equality in bfloat16).
+Controlled microbenchmarks show about $20$--$30\%$ compute-side overhead near favorable batch sizes, whereas the unoptimized asynchronous remote prototype has much higher end-to-end overhead because it is dominated by Python/socket serialization, RPC scheduling, and activation transfer rather than mixing or GEMM.
 By never reusing $A$, GELO prevents cross-batch statistical accumulation and reduces deobfuscation to a single-batch BSS problem.
 Our analysis identifies key leakage channels (e.g., Gram-matrix invariants under orthogonal $A$) and shows that non-orthogonal mixing or a small fraction of high-energy shield vectors can effectively mitigate practical ICA/BSS and anchor-based attacks at modest overhead.

 There are several promising directions for future work: \begin{itemize} \item \textbf{Integration with LLM engines and KV caching.} Integrate GELO into inference engines such as vLLM, especially around KV-cache management with the key goal of maintaining high throughput without compromising users' data due to cache-sharing leaks \cite{iknowwhatyouask}.